Search pages, writing, and resources

 • Studied continuous gravitational waves from tilted magnetized neutron stars.

-• Showed how frozen toroidal magnetic fields can turn axisymmetric rotational deformation into time-varying quadrupole radiation.
+• Showed how frozen toroidal magnetic fields can turn axisymmetric deformation into time-varying quadrupole radiation.

-• Found that millisecond-period neutron stars can enhance gravitational wave amplitude by up to 4 orders of magnitude; article under submission.
+• Found that millisecond-period neutron stars can enhance gravitational-wave amplitude by up to four orders of magnitude; article under submission.

 3. Oxford Academic English Skills for Research